Admission DeadlinesApply for Spring Semester - November 15

 NursingCAS Customer Service.

-- The University of Houston College of Nursing offers admission to the MSN Tracks in the Fall semester.
-To give students the flexibility to schedule courses around their work and family life didactic course work is offered online, with lab and clinical components of the curriculum offered face to face.
+- The University of Houston College of Nursing only offers admission to the MSN Tracks in the Fall semester.
+Courses, including lab and clinical components of the curriculum are offered face to face.
 All testing, class time, and clinical, practicum, and lab experiences are offered on Wednesdays.
-The MSN Tracks have full time and part time options.
+The College of Nursing Master of Science in Nursing (MSN) is a part-time program.

 - Applicants to the MSN Tracks must have graduated from an accredited BSN program.
 Applicants who have completed an international BSN program that is not affiliated to a university may not have satisfied the requirement for admission to the University of Houston College of Nursing graduate Tracks due to the non-academic nature of this type of coursework.
 Contact an advisor in the College of Nursing for additional information.